Get

 In Summary

 Metronidazole is a commonly utilized antibiotic/antiparasitic agent.
 The risk of neurotoxicity exists, but this is typically the result of prolonged dosing or the use of high doses.
-It is important to discuss any medications your pet is on with your prescribing veterinarian before starting Metronidazole or any other medication.
+It is important to discuss any medications your pet is on with a prescribing veterinarian before starting Metronidazole or any other medication.
 Close observation of your pet is recommended while on Metronidazole to ensure improvements are being noted to clinical signs and to monitor for adverse effects.

 Related Reads: